binocarlos/nginx-vhost/README.md

 $ wget -qO- https://raw.github.com/binocarlos/nginx-proxy/master/bootstrap.sh | sudo bash
 ```

-As part of your installation script (as root) - you can use the 'adduser' command so the given user can restart nginx:
+As part of your installation script (as root) - you can use the 'adduser' command.

 ```
 admin@localhost$ sudo nginx-vhost adduser myuser
 ```

+myuser is now able to call 'nginx-vhost apply' and 'nginx-vhost reload' - the group permissions are allocated
+so that myuser can call 'sudo /etc/init.d/nginx reload'

 ## usage

-### adduser <username>
+### useradd <username>

 use this command in your installation script to allow the given username use the 'nginx-vhost' command.

 ```
-$ sudo nginx-vhost adduser git
+$ sudo nginx-vhost useradd git
 ```

 this command must be run as root